dficklin/CAGEO-paper/README_Penman.txt

 1. BackTrack.m - This function backtracks through previous PX1 and PX2 values.
 Backtracking occurs in two instances: (1) after the PPe reaches 100 and (2) when the PPe is zero.
 In either case, the backtracking function works by backtracking through PX1 and PX2 until reaching a month where PPe = 0.
 Either PX1 or PX2 is assigned to X as the backtracking progresses.

 2. Between0s.m - Established dry and wet spells are indicated by PPe = 0, and abatement of such spells are signified by 0 < PPe < 100.
 Frequently a possible abatement of an established spell is interrupted by a return to dry or wet conditions, without the spell having ended, and this is indicated by a return of PPe = 0.
-In such instances – i.e., when non-zero, non-one hundred PPe values occur between values of PPe = 0 – this function is called.
+In such instances â€“ i.e., when non-zero, non-one hundred PPe values occur between values of PPe = 0 â€“ this function is called.

-3. Count_Loc.m - This is an indexing function that counts the number of locations for which the PDSI is being calculated and logs the beginning and end of each location’s data record.
+3. Count_Loc.m - This is an indexing function that counts the number of locations for which the PDSI is being calculated and logs the beginning and end of each locationâ€™s data record.

 4. Function_Ud.m - Called when there is an established wet spell, this function calculates the PPe value for a given month and then either checks for backtracking opportunities or continues through the code.